 Shopping for jeans can feel like watching Game of Thrones for the very first time: it’s anyone’s guess how it’s gonna end!
 A complete lack of universal sizing across fashion labels doesn’t help.
 “A regular fit frustration is the range of fit across brands,” says Ruth Basloe, Styling Director at Nordstrom, “it’s possible to wear a size 28 in one brand, but switch to a 30 in another.”
-If you’re shopping at a store that carries several denim lines, tap into the expertise of a sale assistant for suggestions.
+If you’re shopping at a store that carries several denim lines, call on the expertise of a sale assistant for suggestions.
 Many sites also have live chat features that can be very helpful, too.
 And wherever you shop, don’t let a number on a tag ruin your relationship to your measurements.
 Your dream jeans are out there.
 Just tap into your inner Daenerys and use an open mind, determination and patience to find them.

 Jeans may cover your entire bottom half but it’s the portion at the mid-line that deserves special attention.
 We’re talkin’ ‘bout that rise, people.
 “For all body types, higher-waisted jeans help accentuate natural curves, adds length to the legs and creates a great hourglass frame,” says Gray.
 Sounds good, right?
 It’s also the cut Basloe considers a must-have.
 “What feels most current is the high waist straight leg silhouette,” she says.
 Jeans in solid blue hues as well as black and white tones have a timeless appeal, while embellishments, like bleaching and tie-dye, are giving straight leg cuts a statement-making update.

 Fashion pop quiz: if you’re 5’9” and your bestie is 5’4”, can you both swear by the same style of jeans?
 The answer depends on where you’re shopping.
 “Check to see if the denim comes in multiple lengths—even for cropped jeans,” says Gray.
-Retailers like Gap and J.Crew offer specialty sizing, with inseams tailored to different heights from petite to tall.
+Retailers like Gap, J.Crew and Topshop offer specialty sizing, with inseams tailored to different heights from petite to tall.
 Similar options can be found within the Levi’s line, with lengths that range from 30 to 34 inches.
 Just know that you might not be able to share all the jeans, all the time.
 The fact remains that some lines simply suit different body frames better than others.

 To splurge or not to splurge is always a question when it comes to buying new jeans.
 With plenty of quality options to be found for around $100 or less, shelling out more can come down to personal preference, lifestyle and budget.
 If you’re swooning over an investment pair, the old cost-per-wear rule can be a wonderful retail enabler.
 With a $300 price tag, a pair that’s worn at least twice weekly for two years’ rings in at a mere $1.44 per wear. #worthit